How to Keep Leaves Out of a Fish Pond for Better Water Quality in Autumn

 If you don’t like the idea of netting, an alternative is to install a pond skimmer which collects debris right off the surface water.
 You don’t need a large pond to benefit from a skimmer either, as they come in a variety of styles, including small floating skimmers, medium surface skimmers, and large box skimmers.

 Box skimmers are the most common type and are very similar to what you see in swimming pools, often built into a side of the pool itself.
-These are installed along the margins of a pond, below the water line, and work alongside the natural water current to “skim” the water and collect any floating debris.
+These are installed along the margins of a pond, below the waterline, and work alongside the natural water current to “skim” the water and collect any floating debris.
 They contain a fine mesh basket inside which then needs to be emptied every week or two as the skimmer fills up.
-These type of skimmers are ideal for larger ponds, as they have a large debris holding capacity and require good water flow to function efficiently.
+These types of skimmers are ideal for larger ponds, as they have a large debris holding capacity and require good water flow to function efficiently.
 They’ll also need to be installed manually and fitted along the pond liner, which can be difficult if you’re not experienced with pond equipment.

-An easier option for medium to small sized ponds is to install a floating skimmer or submerged skimmer (pictured).
+An easier option for medium to small-sized ponds is to install a floating skimmer or submerged skimmer (pictured).
 As the name suggests, a floating skimmer literally floats around the pond and collects debris as it goes, and a submerged skimmer sits on a shallow pond shelf and skims against the water current.
 The benefit of both of these skimmers is they’re easier to install, cheaper to purchase, and work very well for smaller ponds which get a few floating leaves in autumn.
 The downside is they’ll need to be cleaned more regularly as their capacity is lower, but it’s still better than having debris decompose and cause problems for fish in winter!
 They also help aerate the pond by creating water flow, and some even oxygenate with built-in air pumps – bonus!

 If pond netting and skimmers are out of the question, or if a few leaves are still getting through your netting, you can use a regular pond net to manually collect the floating debris.
 Although not the easiest method to control leaves in your pond, it gives you the most manual control over cleaning and would suit smaller ponds where skimmers may be overkill.
 Most pond nets would do the job, although we recommend a net with an adjustable length, strong handle, and wide basket with fine mesh for best results.
 Depending on how many leaves you get in your pond, you may need to perform daily cleans to stop them from sinking, but this shouldn’t be a huge problem so long as your pond is fairly small and easy to access.